guoyang328/doubledescent-generalization/README.md

 # Optimization Variance: Delve into the Epoch-Wise Double Descent of DNNs

-This repository is the official implementation of **Optimization Variance: Delve into the Epoch-Wise Double Descent of DNNs**
+Exploring the implementation **Optimization Variance: Delve into the Epoch-Wise Double Descent of DNNs** from https://github.com/ZhangXiao96/OptimizationVariance

 ## Requirements